carolynholzman/analysis/is-google-cracking-down-on-listicles/index.md

 Perhaps content structure using headers without these TOC links will be cited without risking a false classification of duplicate content.
 No more getting squeezed out of results by a system that is designed to insist that the canonical is just a suggestion on everything.

+You can find me on [Linkedin](https://www.linkedin.com/in/carolynholzman/).
+You can email using my first name  @vizzex.ai

 P.S.
-The irony is not lost on me that Github has #anchors baked into its system.
+For those who like myself can't help themselves from checking everything, the irony is NOT lost on me that Github has #anchors baked into its system.
+Not my choice, but my responsibility, right Google?
 Hmmm, maybe this page is my next test!

 [image1]: images/image1.png